ContentSquare/chproxy/config/README.md

 # Applicable for cache mode: redis
 redis:
   # list of addresses to redis nodes
+  # you should use multiple addresses only if they all belong to the same redis cluster.
   addresses:
     - <string> # example "localhost:6379"
   username: <string>